emerson-escolar/TDAPatents/README.md

     clustering method.
 Choose one from 'HC_single', 'HC_complete', 'HC_average', 'HC_weighted', 'OPTICS'.
     (default='HC_single')

+    The 'HC_' type arguments means to use Hierarchical Clustering, with the following part ('single', 'complete', 'average', or 'weighted') being the choice of method for determining linkages.
+    This is passed onto the option `method` in [scipy.cluster.hierarchy.linkage](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html).
+    See the link [scipy.cluster.hierarchy.linkage](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html) for more information on the different methods.
+    Note that [scipy.cluster.hierarchy.linkage](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html) also supports the methods ‘centroid’, ‘median’, and ‘ward’, but these are only correctly defined for Euclidean metric, so I did not include them.

 * --heuristic HEURISTIC

     Choose a gap heuristic method, for hierarchical clustering (HC) type clustering methods only.
     (choose one from 'firstgap', 'midgap', 'lastgap', 'sil') (default='firstgap')

+    Recall that hierarchical clustering returns a dendrogram (tree).
+    We need to choose a level where to cut the tree to get the number of clusters.
+    The "first gap heuristic" (`--heuristic firstgap`)
+    is the method introduced in the original Mapper paper [@singh2007topological].)
+    Other options here: 'midgap', 'lastgap', 'sil'.
+    The 'gap' based ones are obvious modifications of the firstgap heuristic.
+    'sil' means to use the silhouette score (can be quite slow).

 ### output choices